 Chuck Eddy: “The first year of punk they surpassed it, with more threatening bile and a better beat.”
 And though this Aussie band’s beats can sound too similar and repetitive over the course of an entire album, it usually is a supremely catchy beat, and guitarist Angus Young consistently comes up with powerful, imaginative riffs.
 But its Bon Scott’s squealing hysterics that really steal the show, and if you don’t take these guys too seriously (especially their sexist lyrics) they’ll show you a really good (and funny) time.
 That said, there’s a touch of danger to songs such as the lascivious “Can I Sit Next To You Girl” (my guess is that she’d be more likely to run like hell than let him!) and the leering blooze of “Little Lover” (actually about the diminutive Angus) while “She’s Got Balls” (about Bon's ex-wife) is exactly the kind of simple, seemingly "dumb" rocker that some critics have never forgiven the band for (their loss; the truth is that as a lyricist Bon was a gutter poet worthy of Lou Reed, only much hornier of course!).
-In truth, none of these songs are highlights, but the rest of the album is pretty damn terrific, including the anthemic title track, which ends the album by promising to deliver some “high voltage rock n’ roll” and then does just that in fine style.
+In truth, none of these songs are highlights, but all are worthwhile and the rest of the album is terrific, including the anthemic title track, which ends the album by promising to deliver some “high voltage rock n’ roll” and then does just that in fine style.
 Still, it’s the stellar first side that really stands out.
 In “Rock ‘n’ Roll Singer,” Bon honestly pledges his allegiance to the rock n’ roll cause, hoping to avoid such tedium as schoolwork and real jobs in the process.
 “It’s A Long Way To The Top (If You Wanna Rock 'n' Roll)” shows that these lads are willing to pay the price, and with a beat that makes it impossible to stand still and the best use of bagpipes ever in a rock song (played by Bon himself!), along with a great Angus guitar solo, you know that these guys got the goods to get where they want.
 After the slow, bluesy “The Jack” (whose later live version is admittedly superior), the flat-out fantastic “Live Wire,” and the chanted “oi oi’s” of “T.N.T.” (still a sing along concert favorite), there can be no doubt.
 Note: The U.S. version of High Voltage is basically a "best of" their first two Australian albums, High Voltage (confused yet?) and T.N.T..
 There was also an Australian version of Dirty Deeds; most of the songs from these three albums ended up on the U.S. releases of High Voltage, Dirty Deeds, and '74 Jailbreak.

 Let There Be Rock (Atlantic ‘77) Rating: A